 ‘It doesn’t look haunted to me.
 People say you can see figures moving about upstairs when dusk arrives, but any idiot can see it’s just the reflection of the oak tree in the garden, if there’s a breeze.’

-Sarah’s observations show us the character isn’t at the mercy of her imagination quite like John.
+Sarah’s observations show us the character isn’t at the mercy of her imagination like John.
 We get a sense of an independent character who won’t be swayed by popular opinion (‘people say’).
-The terse ‘any idiot’ indirectly shows Sarah’s character – brusque, matter-of-fact, and maybe even a little closed-minded and judgmental.
+The terse ‘any idiot’ indirectly shows Sarah’s character.
+She comes across as matter-of-fact, and maybe even a little closed-minded and judgmental.